EnriqueSPR/covid_EDA_project/README.md

 * Countries with higher testing rates are controlling better the stread of covid.
 Scaling-up testing quickly at the beginnnig seems to be a critical factor in order to be able to control the pandemia.
 * The GDP per capita, hadwashing facilies and number of beds at hospitals seem to be critical also factors for Covid control.
 In fact, these variables undoubdtely greatly contribute a stronger health-care system which in turn allowed a quicker and more effective response.
 * The larger percentage of men death rates compared to women remains a matter of discussion.
 The higher rate of male smokers may make men more susceptible to the disease.
 * The pandemia seems to be accelerating in the american continent, where policies have been somewhat more relaxed.
-The oposite tendecy is taking place in Europe.
+The opposite tendecy is taking place in Europe.
 This comes to show the importance of following the advices from health authorities from the use of the mask, practicing social distancing and washing hands.
 * Currently, the most affected countries seem to be USA, Colombia, South Africa, India, Mexico, Brazil and Peru as the recovery rates and increases in cases per million in last 2 weeks show.

 ### Forecast: